-The COVID-19 pandemic and current market conditions have increased the complexity of estimates and assumptions used to prepare the annual consolidated financial statements, particularly related to recoverable amounts.
+The COVID-19 pandemic and current market conditions have increased the complexity of estimates and assumptions used to prepare the annual consolidated financial statements, particularly related to asset recoverable amounts.

-In addition, the evolving worldwide demand for energy and global advancement of alternative sources of energy that are not sourced from fossil fuels could result in a change in assumptions used in determining the recoverable amount and could affect the carrying value of the related assets.
+In addition, the evolving worldwide demand for energy and global advancement of alternative sources of energy that are not sourced from fossil fuels could result in a change in assumptions used in determining the recoverable amount and could affect the carrying value of the related property and equipment and goodwill assets.
 The timing in which global energy markets transition from carbon-based sources to alternative energy is highly uncertain.